 OCLC is committed to advancing equity, diversity, and inclusion

-As a nonprofit, membership organization, OCLC reflects the shared expectations of libraries around the world.
-Its founders infused our organization with a strong sense of public purpose and librarian values, including equity, diversity, and inclusion (EDI).
+OCLC® reflects the shared expectations of libraries around the world.
+Our founders infused the organization with a strong sense of public purpose and librarian values, including equity, diversity, and inclusion (EDI).

-Many of our customers and content partners are engaged in or leading equity initiatives for the betterment of their communities and users.
-As their chosen technology partner, we are committed to using our platform and resources to support, elevate, and amplify that work.
+Many of our customers and partners are engaged in initiatives for the betterment of their communities and users.
+We’re on a similar path and will use our platform and resources to support, elevate, and amplify that work.

 Our workplace culture and values